 If you don’t know where you are going, you’ll end up someplace else. ― Yogi Berra, former New York Yankees catcher

 It is an understatement to express just how much the COVID-19 pandemic affected the trade show industry.
-However, it’s not an understatement that brands are getting back on the horse and are either jumping back to exhibiting with both feet, or at least making plans to exhibit soon.
+However, it’s not an understatement that brands are getting back on the horse jumping back to exhibiting with both feet.
 Our experience on the trade show floor since expos have resumed, has shown that attendees are thrilled, and almost emotional to be doing business face-to-face again.
 (Please see related article below.)
 Results of a snap poll conducted by Exhibitor Magazine during a recent webinar, The Great Reengagement: How to Jumpstart Your Return to Live Trade Shows and Events, revealed that 45 percent of survey participants indicated their companies were simply rebooting pre-COVID strategies, while 55 percent will reimagine the role live events play in their marketing mix.
 Whether you want to be a disruptor and start from scratch, or continue as before, you need a strategy followed by intense planning to raise the bar on your trade show marketing program and get more people to stop at your booth.
 You’ve heard the expression, “the more things change, the more they stay the same.”
-Even in an uncertain environment here are seven “evergreen” planning strategies that will never go out of style.
+Even when environments become uncertain, here are seven “evergreen” planning strategies that will never go out of style.